tsanevp/MarketPlace-Bot/README.md

 ## Add The Bot to a Server
 Use the following invite link to add the bot to a server: [Bot Invite Link](https://discord.com/api/oauth2/authorize?client_id=1093746738361270373&permissions=8&scope=bot)

-Upon adding the bot to a server, please see what happens when [bot joins server](#bot-joins--removed-from-server) below.
+Upon adding the bot to a server, please read what happens when [bot joins server](#bot-joins-server)

-# Executing Commands
+# Commands
 Below are the commands that users can call to the bot.
 ## Creating a Listing
 `/createlisting`: Displays a template for the user to fill out accordingly.<br>